By expanding health coverage and access to birth control to millions, Affordable Care Act (ACA) has been a game changer for women.

 Before the ACA, millions of women were denied coverage because of so-called “pre-existing conditions” like breast cancer, pregnancy, or domestic abuse; some were forced to pay more for insurance just because they were women; and some were only allowed limited plans that excluded coverage for any health concerns they already had.

-What’s more, both women and men faced limits on the amount of coverage they could use in their lifetime, so one serious illness could mean bankruptcy.
+What’s more, all people faced limits on the amount of coverage they could use in their lifetime — so one serious illness could mean bankruptcy.

-In the days before Obamacare became law, many women had to pay out-of-pocket for basic preventive health care like cancer screenings, Pap tests, and birth control — costing them hundreds of dollars a year or more.
+In the days before Obamacare became law, many people had to pay out-of-pocket for basic preventive health care like breast cancer screenings, Pap tests, and birth control — costing them hundreds of dollars a year or more.